Kainuu Brigade: Units and training

 All units of the Brigade train their own specialists and drivers, and all receive a basic infantry jaeger training.
 All units are equipped with at least light AT fire-and-forget weapons and 12.7 mm anti-air machine guns, that can also be mounted on APCs and is very effective against infantry and lightly armoured vehicles.

 Note also that this is the training organisation, not the actual war-time organisation.
 In this training or peace-time organisation, the Brigade can hoist everything needed on a modern battlefield except for anti-air weapons other than the 12.7 mm machine guns.
 These units are trained in the Jäger Brigade.

-Kuopio Battalion
+Kuopio Logistics Battalion

 The Kuopio battalion is responsible for training of drivers for various vehicles (for Supply mostly - other battalions train the drivers they need themselves), and supply and munitions personnel.
 The battalion is also responsible for the training of NCOs for recon and transportation.